Asian Side of Istanbul

 CENGELKOY

-We can say that Cengelkoy is the place where mansions by the sea, called Yali, begin.
-These are the shores with beautiful houses that you will come across while on a boat tour on Bosphorus.
+We can say that Cengelkoy is the place where mansions by the sea, called yalis, begin.
+These are the shores with beautiful houses that you will come across while on a boat tour on the Bosphorus.
 Most importantly, it hosts Cinaralti, one of the famous tea gardens of the Turks.
 You can read detailed information about Cinaralti in our Breakfast Places article here.

 View Street Markets in Istanbul Article